Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Problem description

 The flow past a square cylinder is a well-known engineering problem with multiple industrial applications in offshore platforms~\cite{ yuliang}, bridge piers~\cite{ li}, high-rise buildings~\cite{ chen}, or coastal engineering~\cite{ gabi}.
 The state-of-the-art of this problem is well-developed with numerous numerical~\cite{ hongyi, clainche, bouris} and experimental studies~\cite{ luo, liu, dutta}, leading to a case that balances industry and research.
-There is no general convention between authors on the definition of the computational domain and boundary conditions, so we define our 2D problem as described in Figure~\ref{fig:domain} following the recommendations in~\cite{ xu}, where $D$ is the side of the square column.
+There is no general convention between authors on the definition of the computational domain and boundary conditions; thus, we define our 2D problem (see Figure~\ref{fig:domain}) following~\cite{ xu}, where $D$ is the side of the square column.

 According to the non-dimensional Reynolds number, which measures the ratio between inertial and viscous forces, we can identify different flow regimes~\cite{ xu, hongyi}.
-Most applications are interested in transition to turbulence or fully turbulent regimes, where attached vortex shedding appears in the wake of the obstacle and forms the von Karman street vortex effect.
+Most applications are interested in transition to turbulence or fully turbulent regimes, where attached vortex shedding appears in the wake of the obstacle and forms the von Kármán street vortex effect.
 These streets can be more or less stable depending on the turbulence grade of the flow, resulting in unsteady numerical simulations.